What is the Stress Intensification Factor or SIF?

 From the above-mentioned equations, the following can be interpreted: For the same pipe size and same pipe thickness

 - A short radius elbow is having more SIF as compared to a long radius elbow.

 - With an increase in the bend radius, the SIF decreases and finally reaches to 1.0 for the straight pipe.

 - The SIF for a 45-degree elbow and a 90-degree elbow is the same as the bend radius is the same.

-- With increase in nominal pipe thickness or schedule the SIF of a bend (90-degree) keeps on decreasing till its value is equal to 1.0.
+- With an increase in nominal pipe thickness or schedule, the SIF of a bend (90-degree) keeps on decreasing till its value is equal to 1.0.